-- Visitor badge/sign-in procedures - Video surveillance closed-circuit TV security - NYS certified security guards at all school buildings - On-going security audits - Random searches if deemed necessary - Other methods deemed necessary after reviewing current practices - Visitor Management Software and Scanners in all buildings - Visitor anterooms in all buildings - Bullet resistant window at visitor point of entry - Door access controls
+- Visitor badge/sign-in procedures - Video surveillance closed-circuit TV security - NYS certified security guards at all school buildings. - On-going security audits. - Random searches may be considered if deemed necessary. - We will employ any other methods deemed necessary and constantly review our current practices. - Visitor Management Software and Scanners in all buildings. - Visitor anterooms in all buildings. - Bullet resistant window at visitor point of entry. - Door access controls.